Super League Dream Team: 2022

-The 2022 Super League dream team was dominated by the North West clubs with League Leaders St Helens having 4 players, as well as 2nd placed Wigan and 6th placed Salford having 3 players each.
-Six players make their first appearance whilst Ken Sio, Jack Welsby, Alex Walmsley, Liam Farrell, and Morgan Knowles retain their places from last year.
-Bevan French makes his first appearance since 2020 and James Roby makes his first appearance since 2018.
+The 2022 Super League Dream Team was dominated by the North West clubs with League Leaders St Helens having four players, as well as second placed Wigan and sixth placed Salford having three players each.
+Six players made their first appearance whilst Ken Sio, Jack Welsby, Alex Walmsley, Liam Farrell, and Morgan Knowles retained their places from 2021.
+Bevan French made his first appearance since 2020 and James Roby made his first appearance since 2018.